wdi-infinity/amex-week_09-day_02-lonely/README.md

 ```
 Input:
-A = "i love express it is awsome",
+A = "i love express it is awesome",
 B = "i love express it is cool"
 Output: ["awesome","cool"]
 ```